ftrackhq/integrations/doc/introduction/framework/core.rst

 It is in the core were all the interaction with the underlaying :term:`host type` is performed, except when it comes to bootstrap of the DCC.

-The core us depending on the :term:`definition` module to be present.
+The core is depending on the :term:`definition` module to be present.

-The module composes X major components:
+The module composes four major components:

  * The Host
  * The Client